Usually you begin by seeing your doctor, who will examine you.

 Your doctor may also arrange for you to have a blood test and chest X-ray to check your general health.
 At the clinic or hospital, the gynaecologic oncologist will take your medical history and do a full medical examination.

 The medical procedure will include an examination of your vulva.
 A colposcope may be used to identify any abnormal areas.

 The colposcope is like a small microscope with a bright light that can magnify areas so that the cells can be seen more clearly.
 The colposcope remains outside the body.
 A biopsy will be taken.

 Internal vaginal examination

 You will also have an internal examination to check your vagina and cervix for any abnormality.

-A cervical smear test (Pap smear) may be done if you haven’t had one recently.
+A Cervical Screening Test may be done if you haven’t had one recently.
 Some women with skin conditions called lichen planus or lichen sclerosus can have narrowing of the vagina, so they may need to have the smear under a general anaesthetic.

 The doctor may also examine your rectum to check for any abnormal lumps.

 A biopsy is the best way to diagnose cancer of the vulva.
 This means removing a sample of tissue from the affected area of the skin.